-You should always make a backup copy of the release disk and the applications disk that are shipped to you.
+You should always make a backup copy of the release disk and any other diskettes that are shipped to you.
 You should also make a backup copy of FRAMOS.CFG every time you change the configuration, and you should make backup copies of any command files or other important files you create.